mario5445/asteroids/README.md

 <br>

 ## **License:**
-* Free to use
+* Free to use for educational purposes

 <br>

-Enjoy the game 🤙
+Enjoy the game.🤙
-Made with love 💗
+Made with love.💗

 2022